The reality is that there is always someone more talented than you.

 But he compared himself to his competitors and got lazy and arrogant.

-He made poor life choices, ended up blowing his talent, and is now a personal trainer at a gym.
+He made poor life choices, ended up blowing his talent, and never went past regional select level.

 He would be playing test rugby now if he had decided in his head and in his schedule to be the most excellent player he was capable of being, regardless of his environment.